PLEASE NOTE: IPS DOES NOT RECEIVE ANY FUNDING FOR ANY OF OUR SERVICES INCLUDING SUICIDE PREVENTION.

 - Suicide Prevention Conference, Nome, Alasksa, United States, 2004

 - The Suicide Prevention New Zealand (SPINZ) Conference, Wellington, New Zealand in 2009.
-View a video interview with Dr Westerman and SPINZ organisers here.
+View a video interview with Adjunct Professor Westerman and SPINZ organisers here.

 - The development of population level risk and protective factors known to increase and moderate the risk of suicidal behaviours in Aboriginal people.
 This enables practitioners to develop case planning and treatment intervention based upon these differences